Table of content:

 - Meaningful work improves the quality of life.

-- It gives you a chance to realize your
+- It gives you a chance to realise your

 - It allows you to express your creativity and be active in society.